Transport signatures of Bogoliubov Fermi surfaces in normal metal/time-reversal symmetry broken $d$-wave superconductor junctions: Fano factor

-We numerically compute the FF as a function of the bias for the isotropic (see Fig.\,\ref{Lattice_and_FF}(c)) and anisotropic SC (see Fig.\ref{Lattice_and_FF}(d)) in the tunneling limit ($Z\gg 1$), and FF ($eV=0$) as a function of $B$ in the insets.
-For the isotropic SC, when $B=0$, we observe that FF($eV=0$) is 2 indicating the presence of {\it only} CPs at zero energy (see Fig.\,\ref{Lattice_and_FF}(c))\,\cite{Tanaka2000shotNoise,Zhu1999ShotNoise}.
+We numerically compute the FF as a function of the voltage bias for $\alpha$=0 [$\alpha=\pi/4$] and depict the corresponding behavior in Fig.\,\ref{Fano factor}(a) [Fig.~\ref{Fano factor}(b)] considering tunneling limit ($Z\gg 1$).
+Also, FF ($eV=0$) as a function of $B$ is shown in the insets of these figures.
+For $\alpha=0$, in the absence of magnetic field, we observe that FF($eV=0$) is 2 indicating the presence of {\it only} CPs at zero energy (see Fig.\,\ref{Fano factor}(a))\,\cite{Tanaka2000shotNoise,Zhu1999ShotNoise}.
 For $eV>0$, it decreases rapidly and approaches to $1$ due to the nodal lines of \dw SC as established in the literature\,\cite{Tanaka2000shotNoise}.
-However, for $B\neq0$, we observe a rapid decrease in the FF ($eV=0$) (see Fig.\ref{Lattice_and_FF}(c) inset) due to the generation of BFSs.
+However, for $B\neq0$, we observe a rapid decrease in the FF ($eV=0$) (see Fig.~\ref{Fano factor}(a) inset) due to the generation of BFSs.
 This indicates the increase in BQPs population inside BFSs which reduces the effective charge of the zero-energy current carriers.
-Interestingly, this FF ($eV=0$) extends for finite $eV$ giving rise to plateau-like regions in the FF profile confirming the emergence of BFSs (see Fig.\,\ref{Lattice_and_FF}(c)).
-On the other hand, for anisotropic SC, in the absence of any $B$, the FF ($eV=0$) is zero due to the presence of zero-energy ABS at $eV=0$ (Fig.\,\ref{Lattice_and_FF}(d))\,\cite{Tanaka2000shotNoise,Zhu1999ShotNoise} which effectively suppresses the contribution of CPs, making their charge signatures undetectable.
+Interestingly, this FF ($eV=0$) extends for finite $eV$, giving rise to plateau-like regions in the FF profile confirming the emergence of BFSs (see Fig.\,\ref{Fano factor}(a)).
+On the other hand, for $\alpha=\pi/4$, in the absence of any $B$, the FF ($eV=0$) is zero due to the presence of zero-energy ABS at $eV=0$ (Fig.\,\ref{Fano factor}(b))\,\cite{Tanaka2000shotNoise,Zhu1999ShotNoise} which effectively suppresses the contribution of CPs, making their charge signatures undetectable.
 However, for $B\ne0$, ABSs are formed at non-zero energies which manifest itself through sharp drops at $eV=B$ in the FF profile.
-In the FF ($eV=0$) behavior, there is a sharp rise of the FF followed by a gradual decrease with the increasing $B$ (see Fig.\,\ref{Lattice_and_FF}(d) inset).
+In the FF ($eV=0$) behavior, there is a sharp rise of the FF followed by a gradual decrease with the increasing $B$ (see Fig.\,\ref{Fano factor}(b) inset).
 This initial sharp increase, reaching a value close to 2, indicates the presence of both CPs and BQPs for $B\neq 0$, which was previously undetectable due to the zero-energy ABS.
 As $B$ increases, more BQPs populate the BFSs, leading to a reduction in the effective charge of the zero-energy carriers, and thus resulting in a decrease in the FF ($eV=0$).